kriszyp/alkali/README.md

 ### subscribe(listener)

 This adds a listener for any changes to the variable.
-This will be called with an event object that has a `value()` method that can be called to get the current value.
-Generally it is preferred to propagate changes through Variables and Updaters, as they provide more efficient resource management.
+If you provide a function, this will be called with an event object that has a `value()` method that can be called to get the current value.
+You can also use a subcriber object with a `next(value)` method, based on the proposed ES7 Observable API.
+However, use of `subscribe` (in either form, but especially the latter) is generally discouraged, because of the API is not well-suited for alkali's optimized resource management, it is preferred to propagate changes through Variables and Updaters, as they provide more efficient resource management and avoid unnecessary computations.

 ### map(function)